clvrai/skimo/README.md

 conda install python==3.8
 conda install mpi4py
 ```
-Now you can re-run `pip install`, etc.
+Now you can re-run `sh install.sh`.

 ### MacOS mujoco-py compilation error
 See [this](https://github.com/openai/mujoco-py#youre-on-macos-and-you-see-clang-error-unsupported-option--fopenmp).
 In my case, I needed to change `/usr/local/` to `/opt/homebrew/` in all paths.